Hypoallergenic Formula: Everything You Need to Know

 Constipation

-Constipation is another sign that your baby may not be tolerating cow’s milk protein.
-If your baby’s stool appears as small pellets, or as a hard ball, your baby may be constipated.
+Constipation is another sign that your baby may not tolerate cow’s milk protein.
+If your baby’s stool appears as small pellets or as a hard ball, your baby may be constipated.
 A hypoallergenic baby formula might help.

 Respiratory Symptoms

 If your baby starts wheezing or has other respiratory symptoms after feedings, they may have a cow’s milk allergy that requires immediate attention.
-Even if you notice mild respiratory symptoms, it’s important to speak with your health care professional about the possibility of an allergy or intolerance.
+Even if you notice mild respiratory symptoms, speak with your healthcare professional about the possibility of an allergy or intolerance.
 Mild respiratory symptoms may include sneezing, runny nose, and a persistent cough.

 Anaphylaxis